Overview

 Behaviors

-Modals are triggered as a result of a user’s action and are not system generated.
-Common components that can trigger a modal include, button, link, or icon.
-On a keyboard, selecting Enteror Space should launch the modal.
+Modals are triggered as a result of a user’s action.
+Buttons, links, or icons are common components that trigger a modal.
+On a keyboard, typing Enter or space bar should launch the modal.

-A modal can be closed by clicking on the close icon or pressing Esc
+A modal can be closed by clicking on the close icon or typing Esc.

 Focus

-- Moves focus to the next focusable element inside the dialog.
+- Moves focus to the next focusable element inside the window.

-- If focus is on the last focusable element inside the dialog, moves focus to the first focusable element inside the dialog.
+- If focus is on the last focusable element inside the window, Tab moves focus to the first focusable element inside the window.

-- Moves focus to the previous focusable element inside the dialog.
+- Moves focus to the previous focusable element inside the window.

-- If focus is on the first focusable element inside the dialog, moves focus to the last focusable element inside the dialog.
+- If focus is on the first focusable element inside the window, Tab moves focus to the last focusable element inside the window.

-- Escape: Closes the dialog, keyboard focus returns to the button the opened the dialog
+- Closes the window.
+Keyboard focus returns to the component that opened the modal.